DLibatique/GREK101-F21/docs/textbook/verbs/first-aorist.md

 To form the aorist tense in the active and middle voices, we use the **third principal part**, which gives us the **aorist active and middle stem**.
 Let's take κελεύω and its third principal part, ἐκέλευσα, as an example.

+Here are the steps to conjugate in the aorist active and middle:
 1. To get the **aorist active and middle stem**, take the -α off the third principal part.
 2. Add the appropriate ending to indicate the appropriate person, number, and voice.
 3. Apply a recessive accent based on the rules laid out [in the unit on accents](../alphabet-and-accents#accents).